TelemetryDeck/docs/articles/duration-signals.md

 }
 ```

-3. Set the chart type to be a bar chart in the insight's top right segmented control
+3. Set the chart type to be a bar chart in the UI via the insight's top right segmented control
 4. You might also want to adjust the `splitPoints` array based on the expected duration of your activity, for example:
     - **Short interactions** (button clicks): `[0, 0.05, 0.1, 0.15, 0.2, 0.3, 0.5, 1, 2, 5]`
     - **Medium interactions** (form fills): `[0, 1, 2, 3, 4, 5, 7.5, 10, 15, 20, 30]`